Major B encourage ladies to stick with their fiancé in new song 'Mai'

 By Gabriel Olawale

-Nigeria popular afro beat, reggae and highlife star, Obojiagbe Boston Francis has encouraged ladies to stick with their fiancé in his new song titled, ‘Mai’.
+Nigeria popular afro beat, reggae and highlife star, Obojiagbe Boston Francis has encouraged ladies to stick with their fiancé in his new song titled, ‘Mia’.

 Francis with stage name Major B said that in as much as the man is hardworking, they deserve all the necessary support, “MIA is an emotional dancehall song, it was conceived when I was penniless and no one was there for me.
 Now that am successful, they are claiming to know me.”